Lord Havok

 Lord Havok is a fictional character, a DC Comics supervillain, part of the supervillain team called the Extremists.
+Like the other Extremists, he is a pastiche of a Marvel Comics character, specifically Doctor Doom.
 He is a genius equipped with a powered armor.
 Lord Havok first appeared in Justice League Europe #15 (June 1990).

 Fictional character biography

 As told in a flashback in Justice League Quarterly #3 (Summer 1991), the man who would become Lord Havok was originally one of five terrorists on Angor, an Earth-like world in a parallel universe.
-The terrorists had captured an experimental nuclear weapon and threatened to use it against the Justifiers, the primary superhero team on Angor.
+The terrorists captured an experimental nuclear weapon and threatened to use it against the Justifiers, the primary superhero team on Angor.
 When the device exploded, the five terrorists were turned into the superpowered Extremists.
-Lord Havok and the Extremists then launch Angor's entire nuclear arsenal, starting a nuclear holocaust that eventually kills all life on Angor (with the exception of Dreamslayer, who is shunted into another dimension).
+Havok and the Extremists launched Angor's nuclear arsenal, starting a nuclear holocaust that killed all life on Angor except for Dreamslayer, who escaped into another dimension.

-In Justice League Europe #15, Lord Havok and the Extremists manage to find a way into the universe of the JLE, and attempt to take over Earth.
-In Justice League Europe #18, Lord Havok and his fellow villains are revealed to be robot duplicates of the original villains, created by theme park owner Mitch Wacky.
-The JLE bring Wacky to their Earth, where he quickly deactivates the robots.
+In Justice League Europe #15, Havok and the Extremists travel to the main universe and attempt to take over Earth.
+In Justice League Europe #18, he and his fellow villains are revealed to be robot duplicates created by theme park owner Mitch Wacky.
+The Justice League bring Wacky to their Earth, where he quickly deactivates the robots.

-Lord Havok's form returns, thanks to the manipulations of Dreamslayer and the enslavement of Mitch Wacky (who is killed for his troubles).
+Havok returns thanks to the manipulations of Dreamslayer and the enslavement of Mitch Wacky (who is killed for his troubles).
 Despite another defeat by the Justice League, Havok and now his other soldiers would return one more time, only to be stopped by Power Girl and the Linda Danvers-Supergirl.

-Pre-Infinite Crisis, JLI establisher Maxwell Lord died but Kilgore, Flash's computer program villain, recreated him as a cyborg in the image of Lord Havok.
-This led to a continuation of Maxwell Lord's on/off villain status but this had been dropped sometime after altogether as the plot.
-In Countdown to Infinite Crisis and subsequent OMAC Project mini-series, an inexplicably wholly human Maxwell Lord took part in a plot to foil earth's heroes.
-DC editors confirmed that the previous continuity tying in Maxwell Lord with Lord Havok has been disregarded as non-canon.
-However, the Booster Gold series has now taken the idea to explain Lord's fall from grace: he was intent on recovering his lost humanity and suffered through months of painful, illegal surgeries to remove the cybernetic parts and restore human pieces to his body.
-This process was what drove Lord to fear and shun all metahumans.